tnc-ca-geo/video-importer/README.md

 1. *camera name* (capture group name `<camera>`) that recorded the video
 2. *timestamp* (capture group name `<epoch>`) at which the video was recorded

-As the importer identifies new camera names in traversing the directories,  it will call the `register_camera` function using the camera name discovered and will call the `post_video_content` function using the timestamp and camera name.
+As the importer identifies new camera names while traversing the directory of input videos, it will call the `register_camera` function using the camera name discovered.
+Once a camera is registered, when the script finds any videos from that camera it will call the `post_video_content` function using the timestamp of the start of that video and the camera name, allowing the segmentation service to keep track of which videos came from which cameras.

 *Example*